Related Topics

-What's one of the secrets to aging well?
-It starts with the foods we put on our plate every day.
-A balanced diet, filled with superfoods, can help older adults maintain healthy cognitive function and strong bones, and even prevent chronic disease.
-Superfoods should be a staple of any healthy meal plan for seniors.
+One of the secrets to aging well starts with the foods we put on our plate every day.
+A balanced diet, filled with superfoods, can help us maintain healthy cognitive function and strong bones as we age, and even prevent chronic disease.
+Superfoods should be a staple of any healthy meal plan for older adults.

 What is a superfood?